Jason Rarick: Elections

 Rarick was elected to the Minnesota House of Representatives in 2014, defeating incumbent Tim Faust (DFL) by 7.52 percentage points (1,057 votes).
 He was sworn in on January 6, 2015.

 Committee assignments

 In the 89th legislative session, Rarick was a part of the Agriculture Policy, Capital Investment, and Environment and Natural Resources Policy and Finance Committees.

 Minnesota Senate

 Rarick was elected to the Minnesota Senate in a special election on February 5, 2019.
+He chaired the Labor and Industry Policy Committee from 2021 to 2022.

 Personal life

 Rarick has a son, Quinn, born on October 31, 1995.
 Rarick has coached for local youth athletic programs, including soccer, football, basketball, and baseball, over the last 10 years.
-He is a lifelong member of St. Joseph’s Catholic Church in Beroun, Minnesota.
+He is a lifelong member of St. Joseph's Catholic Church in Beroun, Minnesota.
 He grew up being an altar server and a lector, and is still a lector and a trustee.
 He has also been a member of the Knights of Columbus for 25 years.
 Rarick enjoys deer hunting, turkey hunting, camping, canoeing, watching sports, and snowmobiling.

+Rarick married fellow Republican state legislator Marion O'Neill in 2023.